NAPS2 Astra Linux

 1. Is NAPS2 available in Astra Linux’s default repositories?

 No, NAPS2 is not available in Astra Linux’s default repositories.
-To install NAPS2 on Astra Linux, you need to add either Debian repositories (for Astra Linux Special Edition) or Yandex repositories (for Astra Linux SE Laboratory).
+To download and install NAPS2 v-4-7-2/ on Astra Linux, you need to add either Debian repositories (for Astra Linux Special Edition) or Yandex repositories (for Astra Linux SE Laboratory).

 2. Can I use NAPS2 on both Astra Linux Special Edition and Astra Linux SE Laboratory?